 2. Cuff or double-roll your skinny jeans allow a hint of ankle to show.

 This works best with ankle-length jeans.
-If the jeans are super long, there is a larger cuff, which can work, but it can also cut off the leg line and make your legs look stumpy.
+If the jeans are super long, there is a larger cuff, which can work, but it can also cut off the leg line in an awkward way and make your legs look stumpy.

 I feel like the single cuff is more current at the moment.
 I’m seeing it more than the double, but sometimes it depends on the length of pant, as well as the length of your top.
 If your top is shorter, you can afford to “shorten” the leg-line with a larger cuff.
 If your top is longer, you want to keep the line of the leg as long as possible.
 Another way to do this is to wear booties the same shade as the pants.
 In this case, my jeans are a light wash and so are the booties, so even though I cuffed them and wore them with a longer top, I remain in balance.

 I’ve worn these jeans with these boots both ways — single cuffed and double cuffed.
 They work either way.
 It’s purely a matter of preference.

 I love these black jeans against the taupe booties.
 The booties allow some skin to show, which (again) is slimming.

 3. Let them fall to the top of the boot and bunch or rest on top.
 I find myself doing this mostly with lower shaft booties.